teralove/disable-ghillieglade-scroll/README.md

 # Disable Ghillieglade Scroll
-Prevents the scroll from activating and teleporting the player when clicked or pressed.
-Instead, use a chat command to activate the scroll and teleport.
+Makes clicking on the scroll do nothing.
+Instead, use the chat command to activate scroll.

 ## Chat Commands
 * !ghillieglade or !ghilli

 Commands are not case-sensitive

+[slash](https://github.com/baldera-mods/slash) is supported but not required